-Unexpected drug allergies, lack of proper response to medication, or illness caused by prescribed drugs may occur.
-It is important for you to inform your physician of any problems and allergies you have had with any prescribed or over the counter medications, as well as medications you are currently taking on a regularly basis.
+Unexpected drug allergies, lack of proper response to medication, or illness caused by the prescribed drug are possibilities.
+It is important to inform your physician of any problems you have had with any medication or allergies to medication, prescribed, or over-the-counter, as well as medications you now regularly take.
 Provide your surgeon with a list of medications and supplements you are currently taking.